Big Ten Conference: West and East divisions

+Affiliate members join

 On June 3, 2013, the Big Ten announced the sponsorship of men's and women's lacrosse.
 For any conference to qualify for an automatic bid to the NCAA tournament, at least six member schools must play the sport.
 In women's lacrosse, the addition of Maryland and Rutgers to the Big Ten brought the conference up to the requisite six participants, joining programs at Michigan, Northwestern, Ohio State and Penn State.
 In men's lacrosse, Ohio State and Penn State were the only existing participants.
 Coincident with the addition of Maryland and Rutgers, Michigan agreed to upgrade its successful club team to varsity status, giving the Big Ten five sponsoring schools, one short of the minimum six for an automatic bid.
 Johns Hopkins University opted to join the conference as its first affiliate member beginning in 2014.
 Johns Hopkins had been independent in men's lacrosse for 130 years, claiming 44 national championships.
 As long-time independents joined conferences (for example, Syracuse joining the Atlantic Coast Conference), other schools competing as independents in some cases concluded that the inability to earn an automatic bid to the NCAA tournament was becoming a more serious competitive disadvantage in scheduling and recruiting.

 On March 23, 2016, the Big Ten Conference and Notre Dame announced the Fighting Irish would become a men's ice hockey affiliate beginning with the 2017–18 season.
-Notre Dame had been a member of Hockey East, and the move saves travel time and renews rivalries with former CCHA and WCHA members.
+Notre Dame had been a member of Hockey East, and the move would save travel time and renew rivalries with former CCHA and WCHA members.

 In 2013, the conference moved its headquarters from its location in Park Ridge, Illinois to neighboring Rosemont.
-The office building is situated within Rosemont's MB Financial Entertainment District, alongside Interstate 294.
+The office building is situated within Rosemont's Parkway Bank Park Entertainment District (then named MB Financial Park Entertainment District), alongside Interstate 294.

-UCLA and USC, future expansion
+2020s: Pacific expansion

-On June 30, 2022, UCLA and USC announced that they will be joining the Big Ten Conference effective August 2, 2024, enabling both schools to remain in the Pac-12 Conference for the duration of the Pac-12's existing media rights agreements.
+On June 30, 2022, UCLA and USC announced that they would be joining the Big Ten Conference effective August 2, 2024, enabling both schools to remain in the Pac-12 Conference for the duration of the Pac-12's existing media rights agreements.
+Unlike the prior expansion with Nebraska, Rutgers, and Maryland, USC and UCLA would join with a full share of the media revenue from the start of their Big Ten tenure.

 In August 2022, the conference reached new media rights deals with CBS, Fox, and NBC totaled at an estimated $7 billion.

+On August 4, 2023, Oregon and Washington announced that they would join the Big Ten Conference alongside UCLA and USC.
+Unlike UCLA and USC, the two schools would receive a reduced media revenue share of $30 million each, with the share increasing by $1 million for each school each year, through the 2029–30 season.
+Rather than reducing the other conference members' revenue shares, Fox would contribute the necessary money.
+The schools will receive a full share with the next media deal.